 Comparison can be made with the rise of beauty bloggers and Instagram stars, who, blessed with beauty, charisma and a friend with a camera, have succeeded in gaining large numbers of loyal followers.
 These entrepreneurial young people have overturned the traditional hierarchy of power in the beauty industry, a fact illustrated by Vogue's surprisingly vitriolic reaction against fashion bloggers and digital influencers early this year.

-Similarly, Kim Kardashian West, flashing her expensive jewellery in frequent social media posts, may have found it easier to gain social media attention because of her wealth and her relationship with another celebrity.
+Kim Kardashian West, flashing her expensive jewellery in frequent social media posts, may have found it easier to gain social media attention because of her wealth and her relationship with another celebrity.
 However, it is her prolific use of social media, along with her willingness to share the private details of her life, which ensures she maintains social media popularity.

 The Circle's motto 'Secrets are lies, Sharing is caring, Privacy is theft' provides a moral drive to this social media-based culture, by implying that communicating personal experiences is beneficial to the community as a whole.
 Not sharing experiences, enjoyable, emotional or otherwise, is considered selfish.
 Citizens in The Circle have a duty to share images, videos and personal accounts to ensure that others benefit from their experience.
 When going through a difficult time with health, or emotional issues, the experience should be shared to help someone dealing with the same problem.
 When experiencing an enjoyable, inspiring or rare event, that experience should be documented and shared, so that others who are not able to experience the same event can witness it through the account.

 "When you deprive your friends... of experiences like I had, you're basically stealing from them.
 You're depriving them of something they have a right to.
 Knowledge is a basic human right.
 Equal access to all possible human experience is a basic human right."
-(The Circle, p 301) Members of the society are forced into revealing private details about themselves and their lifestyles, trapped by a sense of guilt, and a feeling that it's their duty to society.
+(The Circle, p 301)

 Lifestyle bloggers and vloggers, by sharing their experiences on social media, are offering a similar service to their followers.
 They can provide support and understanding to followers who are going through a difficult, but comparable experience, or they can offer audiences a glimpse of an ideal lifestyle, a way of life to aspire to.
 With meticulous planning and editing, lifestyle bloggers invite audiences to share in their lifestyle and experiences for the duration of the blog/vlog.
 Especially in the case of idealised lifestyle blogs, myriad in their variety, the lifestyles depicted in these blogs rarely reflect the real lives of the subjects in the photos.
 Consumers do not want that illusion to be shattered, and the fairytale is made richer with detail and regular instalments.

 Like the members of society in The Circle, social media stars seem to be turning upon themselves the same surveillance camera we've come to fear from the dystopian futures depicted in the likes of Orwell's 1984 and Huxley's Brave New World.
-The Kardashians in particular has turned public scrutiny of her life and her fame into a multi-million dollar business, built on an attitude of sharing, and baring, all.
+The Kardashians in particular has turned public scrutiny of their life and fame into a multi-million dollar business, built on an attitude of sharing, and baring, all.
 Yet to gain the social approval, and subsequent fame and fortune, that comes with this lifestyle, the Kardashians have sacrificed their privacy and their security.
 Surely this should be a warning to us all.

 A film adaptation of Eggers' novel is in production, with Emma Watson, Tom Hanks and Karen Gillan announced as holding leading roles, due for release next April.